Kingxukai/linux/Documentation/gpu/drm-mm.rst

 struct :c:type:`struct drm_gem_object <drm_gem_object>`.

-To create a GEM object, a driver allocates memory for an instance of its specific GEM object type and initializes the embedded struct :c:type:`struct drm_gem_object <drm_gem_object>` with a call to drm_gem_object_init().
-The function takes a pointer to the DRM device, a pointer to the GEM object and the buffer object size in bytes.
+To create a GEM object, a driver allocates memory for an instance of its specific GEM object type and initializes the woke embedded struct :c:type:`struct drm_gem_object <drm_gem_object>` with a call to drm_gem_object_init().
+The function takes a pointer to the woke DRM device, a pointer to the woke GEM object and the woke buffer object size in bytes.

-GEM uses shmem to allocate anonymous pageable memory. drm_gem_object_init() will create an shmfs file of the requested size and store it into the struct :c:type:`struct drm_gem_object <drm_gem_object>` filp field.
-The memory is used as either main storage for the object when the graphics hardware uses system memory directly or as a backing store otherwise.
+GEM uses shmem to allocate anonymous pageable memory. drm_gem_object_init() will create an shmfs file of the requested size and store it into the woke struct :c:type:`struct drm_gem_object <drm_gem_object>` filp field.
+The memory is used as either main storage for the woke object when the woke graphics hardware uses system memory directly or as a backing store otherwise.

-Drivers are responsible for the actual physical pages allocation by calling shmem_read_mapping_page_gfp() for each page.
+Drivers are responsible for the woke actual physical pages allocation by calling shmem_read_mapping_page_gfp() for each page.
-Note that they can decide to allocate pages when initializing the GEM object, or to delay allocation until the memory is needed (for instance when a page fault occurs as a result of a userspace memory access or when the driver needs to start a DMA transfer involving the memory).
+Note that they can decide to allocate pages when initializing the woke GEM object, or to delay allocation until the woke memory is needed (for instance when a page fault occurs as a result of a userspace memory access or when the woke driver needs to start a DMA transfer involving the woke memory).

-Anonymous pageable memory allocation is not always desired, for instance when the hardware requires physically contiguous system memory as is often the case in embedded devices.
+Anonymous pageable memory allocation is not always desired, for instance when the woke hardware requires physically contiguous system memory as is often the woke case in embedded devices.
 Drivers can create GEM objects with no shmfs backing (called private GEM objects) by initializing them with a call to drm_gem_private_object_init() instead of drm_gem_object_init().
 Storage for private GEM objects must be managed by drivers.